-Assisted Living (AL) Communities on Long Island typically serve 80-120 residents.
-These communities are in a variety of settings – from Main Streets in the many small towns of Long Island, to high rises in more urban areas of Western Nassau and Eastern Queens, and in beautiful quiet settings in more suburban or rural areas.
-There are (AL) options everywhere on our Island, and there is a type of Community to meet most needs.
-Most seniors and families tell us that they pick the Community based on several factors.
-These are:
+There are over 80 Assisted Living communities on Long Island and in Queens.
+They are in a variety of settings – from Main Streets in the many small towns of Long Island, to high rises in more urban areas of Western Nassau and Eastern Queens, and in beautiful quiet settings in more suburban or rural areas.
+There are (AL) options everywhere on our Island, and there is a type of Community to meet most wants and needs.

 Most Long Island Assisted Living communities resemble, on the surface, a small resort hotel.
 Each community houses about 100 residents.
 Each resident has a room or apartment.
 Some rooms are modest and are shared with another resident.
 Most are typical private apartments – and some are quite luxurious.
 The apartments might be studios, one bedroom, or even two-bedroom apartments.
 Each is completely handicapped accessible and ADA compliant.
 Each have private bathrooms with showers, and almost all have kitchenettes- fridge/freezer, sink, and space for a microwave and perhaps a coffee maker.

 Just like in a resort hotel or a cruise ship, the ‘action’ in an Assisted Living community is all in common spaces.
 The Assisted Living community serves all meals in common, so there is typically a large dining room where residents can order three meals a day from a menu, restaurant style.
 In addition, many communities have a smaller, more casual dining space where residents can pick up snacks and beverages during the day.
 Most Assisted Living communities, too, have other common and sometimes specialized rooms for exercise, movies, music, arts and crafts, lectures, reading, and socializing.
 Most residents in Assisted Living spend at least part of their day in the common activities of the community, and most communities have at least ten activities to choose from each day.